 Knowing your conversion funnel will help you apply these tips more effectively.

-Continue to test using methods like card sorting, the voice of the customer, recordings, and aesthetics, as well as the other methods I mentioned.
+Continue to test using user experience testing methods like card sorting, the voice of the customer, recordings, and aesthetics, as well as the other methods I mentioned.
 Check out tools like Crazy Egg to make testing more efficient and accurate.

 Before you know it, you’ll have a website that impresses every visitor and meets their specific needs.